 IX.
-Build Relationships for Future Dealings
+Build Relationships for Future Dealings and the latest and the state of

 Because of my experiences in the Far East, I have learned to approach negotiations with Asian companies in a less confrontational way in most cases.
 Litigation may be necessary or desirable in some situations, but where the parties to a negotiation expect to be future partners, or may have to work together again to resolve other matters, litigation is often counterproductive.